anssim/custom-chatbot-maker/README.md

 CUSTOM CHATBOT MAKER 2019
+==

-A simple chatbot where you can customize the avatar, description, and name of chatbot, along with unique dialogue.
+A simple web based chatbot with customizable dialogue, style, avatar, description, and name of chatbot.

-FEATURES
+## Features
-Creating and customizing chatbots with ready to use webchat.
+Creating and customizing chatbots with ready to use online chat.

 Modify chatbots and give them unique dialogue.

 Select which chatbot talk with using URL parameters.

-INSTALLATION
+## Installation
 Download and install Node.js: https://nodejs.org/en/

 Download and install npm: https://www.npmjs.com/